Job searching via the internet

 - Networking – This is simply linking in with the right people or organisations.
 To help you, make a list of who you know already (with their job titles), as well as industry conferences, events and forums.
 You can also join networking sites such as LinkedIn and Facebook.
 Before approaching anyone, you need to do your research.

 Remploy works with lots of employers who want to employ disabled people.
-If you would like our help to find work, you can chat to our online team by clicking the button below:
+If you would like our help to get work, you can find out more about the employment programmes and skills training we have to offer on our Recruitment Hub